khaledghobashy/uraeus_mbd/README.md

 2. **Numerical Simulation Environments Layer**
 3. **3D Visualization Environments Layer**

-The high-level structure of the framework is represented below as a **Model Diagram**, that illustrates these categories and their corresponding sub-packages.
+The high-level structure of the framework is represented below as a **Model Diagram**, that illustrates these layers and their corresponding sub-packages.

 ![structure](_readme_materials/high_level_structure.png)